alesbukovsky/lake-homes/README.md

 Scraping uses [Geb](https://gebish.org/) to navigate the website in a headless browser.
 The script defines basic filtering criteria, e.g. states to include and maximum listing price.
 The data is written into a dated pipe-separated (`|`) CSV file within `./data` directory.
 If a pre-existing file is detected for the same date, it is considered a result of an interrupted run.
 In that case, the already captured data is used instead of re-scraping the listings.

+CAUTION: screensaver and display turn-off should be disabled during scraping.

 Update stores the date of the file in the `metas` table and inserts all listings into a temporary `uploads` table.
 A SQL script deletes all records previously marked as `REMOVED` and proceeds to mark new removals via a comparison of `uploads` and `homes` tables.
 All records from `uploads` are upserted into `homes` - inserted as `NEW`, updated with no change indicator.
 Associated database trigger checks for changes in price (`PRICE`) or status (`STATUS`).
 The resulting value of `change` column indicate detected difference from the previous update.

 Publishing generates a single JSON file `data.json` from the current data in the database.
 It copies it to the remote HTTP server (Raspberry Pi) via `scp` as well as local web UI development directory (`./src/main/web`).